Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power (Heirs)/Gunzosha Armour/Gunzosha Armor.md

   - Artifact
   - source/dragon-heirs-book
 ArmourType: Gunzosha Armour
 Material:
 ArmourTags:
-Dots:
+Dots: §3 to N/A
 Attunement:
 Type: Heavy (Soak +11, Hardness 10, Mobility Penalty −2)
 Hearthstone slots:
 Era:
 ---
 *Ancient wonders of the First Age, gunzosha armor are more akin to [[Essence]]-powered armored exoskeletons than the artifact armors donned by the Second Age’s Exalted.*